dmagic1304/clocker/README.md

 * the project will now most likely be done in react, still reading the lessons aheadgit
 * reading about and setting up Firebase account
 * taking a lunch break
+* back from the break, continuing with firebase reading